fer-cp/usc_biostatistics/README.md

 Fernando Castro-Prado

-Last update: 2.3.2023 after class.
-Today's script and poll results have been added.
-Stay tuned for more stuff before the next class!
+Last update: 16.3.2023 before class.
+Some interesting stuff will be added, here and/or on the companion website ( https://sites.google.com/view/fernando-castro-prado/teaching/biost-107 ) within the next 48 hours.

 If you (think that you may) have found a mistake, please email me about it. :)